mirrorz-org/mirrorz/README.md

 Also legacy webpages (for w3m and noscript users) are provided in [https://mirrorz.org/\_/](https://mirrorz.org/_/)

+A speed test script [oh-my-mirrorz.py](https://mirrorz.org/oh-my-mirrorz.py) is also provided.
+See [README](scripts/oh-my-mirrorz/README.md) to more info.

 ## Intro

 MirrorS are heterogeneous.
 It is hard for a single mirror to provide all mirrors, so differences occur.